ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Exact Text Match

 Leonard: good proposal if we wanted to limit the scope of the work only to web text-based content, doesn't take into account other media formats within the web.
-It is an interesting proposal, but small in scope to address the vocabulary requiremeents as we are currently seeing it.
+It is an interesting proposal, but small in scope to address the vocabulary requirements as we are currently seeing it.

 Krishna : This is not only for web, we do not propose this as exclusive to web.